Healthcare refunds

 The healthcare costs are shared between you and your health insurance fund.
 The hospital bills your health insurance fund directly for the costs covered by your health insurance (third‑party payment arrangement).

-If you are admitted to a hospital you have to pay a flat fee.
+If you are admitted to a hospital, you have to pay a flat fee.
 The amount of this fee varies depending on your circumstances, for example whether you are unemployed, have dependent children or entitled to enhanced reimbursement.
 The enhanced reimbursement only benefits certain patients under certain conditions.
 More information can be found on the page Enhanced reimbursement on the INAMI website (in French).

-More information on the tariffs of medical treatment and the corresponding reimbursements as part of the compulsory health insurance (federal) can be found on the page Medical care: tariffs and reimbursement of the INAMI website (in French).
+More information on the tariffs of medical treatment and the corresponding reimbursements as part of the (federal) compulsory health insurance can be found on the page Medical care: tariffs and reimbursement of the INAMI website (in French).

 Medical transport